 To map your way into the future, start with yourself.
 Collect inputs from your human senses to test unchartered directions.
-Look around, be open to seeing the world from different perspectives.
+Look around; be open to seeing the world from different perspectives.
 Touch your customers in a way that is consistent with your brand.
-Speak to them and more importantly listen to what’s said as well as what’s left unsaid.
+Speak to them and, more importantly, listen to what’s said, as well as what’s left unsaid.
 You can help them learn to embrace the unchartered territory of post-COVID operations.
 Find ways to get a taste of what it means to invent the future with your customers.

 Invention demands creativity.
 Creativity demands reassembling reality and, when necessary, innovating to create a new reality.
 The future is ripe for innovation.

 At Breakthrough, we have been thinking about some hypothetical future states that can be springboards into the future—springboards the energy of which is released by customer insights and innovative thinking.
-Envision opportunities and what it would take to participate in a future where one or more of these hypotheses are the reality.
+Envision opportunities and what it would take to participate in a future where one or more of these hypotheses are the reality: